Copyright 2013 – 2023 by Jeff Napier

 Whereas a wizard can use the magical powers for negative purposes, not many do.
 The wizards from the dark side typically come to an early and unfortunate end – dying of embarrassment, poverty – or worse.
 Furthermore, attempting to use the magic for unsavory purposes usually has no effect or can backfire.

-This book will reveal the ways of the wizards, so you can use the powers as you wish – simply for amusement, or so that you, too, can create a positive outcome for yourself, your family and friends, or for everyone.
+This online, free and complete ebook will reveal the ways of the wizards, so you can use the powers as you wish – simply for amusement, or so that you, too, can create a positive outcome for yourself, your family and friends, or for everyone.

 Much has been written about the Law of Attraction, but oddly, the most important parts have been left out.
 This has unfortunately frustrated millions of people.
 They tried some of the techniques.
 The techniques did not work.
 They moved on.
 So now it is time to revisit the Law of Attraction, learn what it really is, and how it really works.